kstenerud/concise-encoding/cbe-specification.md

     [8d 52 c3 b6 64 65 6c 73 74 72 61 c3 9f 65] = Rödelstraße
     [90 54 e8 a6 9a e7 8e 8b e5 b1 b1 e3 80 80 e6 97 a5 e6 b3 b0 e5 af ba] = 覚王山　日泰寺

-For implementations requiring null-terminated strings, one possible option would be to modify the underlying buffer after extracting values and offsets.
+#### Null Termination

+Since all objects contain a type field, implementations requiring null terminated strings can artificially do so in a copy-free manner by keeping track of the subsequent object's metadata, and then overwriting its type field with 0.
+This complicates the code, but may be useful in environments where memory is at a premium, or for documents containing long strings that are expensive to copy.

-Example: Map containing {"alpha": 1, "beta": 2}
+##### Example: Map containing {"alpha": 1, "beta": 2}

 Original data: